Washington DC Tourism Information

 To request a tour of the Capitol, fill out a request form HERE

-If a tour is unavailable through our office or you are unable to make either time, please visit http://tours.visitthecapitol.gov/welcome.aspx .
-The Capitol also offers walk up tours.
+If a tour is unavailable through our office or you are unable to make either time, please visit https://tours.visitthecapitol.gov/welcome.aspx.
+The Capitol also offers to walk up tours.
 The Capitol Visitor Center is open to visitors from 8:30 a.m. to 4:30 p.m.
 Monday through Saturday except for Thanksgiving Day, Christmas Day, New Year's Day and Inauguration Day.
 Tours of the U.S. Capitol are conducted from 8:50 a.m. to 3:20 p.m., Monday through Saturday.
 The Capitol Visitor Center, the new main entrance to the U.S. Capitol, is located beneath the East Front plaza of the U.S. Capitol at First Street and East Capitol Street.
 Directions can be found here.

 Metro: Capitol South